minoseigenheer/SWD-over-USB-C/README.md

 # SWD over USB-C
- It can be usefull to have a single USB-C connector which can be used in device or host mode during normal operation and also gives access to SWD (single wire debugging) over the same USB-C connector.
+ I like the idea to have a single USB-C connector which can be used for USB 2.0 and also gives access to SWD (single wire debugging) both on the same USB-C connector.
- With DAM (Debug Accessory Mode) this is possible. https://en.wikipedia.org/wiki/USB-C#Debug_Accessory_Mode
+ With USB-C DAM (Debug Accessory Mode) this is possible.
+ https://en.wikipedia.org/wiki/USB-C#Debug_Accessory_Mode
- In my case I use the device USB-C connector for client software updates with a normal USB-C cable.
-For debugging and initial programming of the USB bootloader SWD is used.
+ In my case I want to use the USB-C connector for client software updates with a normal USB-C cable.
+And for debugging and initial programming of the USB boot loader a ST-link can be connected to the same port.

- To let the target defice know that we want to enter debug mode, CC1 and CC2 (Configuration Channels) both have to be pulled high.
+ To let the target device know that we want to enter debug mode, CC1 and CC2 (Configuration Channels) both have to be pulled high.
 The target device can then enable the SWD lines.
  Check out the "Debug accessory mode detection" section for detail how the detection on the target device is done.

  ## USB-C pinout
- The USB-C connecor has 24 pins in total.
+ The USB-C connector has 24 pins in total.
 10 of them are used for Vbus (power), GND and CC (Configuration Channels) which leaves 14 pins free for manufacturer-specific port configuration in debug mode.
- Because 5 additional debug pins where enough for me and I did not want to detect the orientation of the plug, I decided to go with a reversable pin configuration and kept the USB 2.0 differential pair connected in the debug mode.
+ Because 5 additional debug pins where enough for me and I did not want to detect the orientation of the plug, I decided to go with a reversible pin configuration and kept the USB 2.0 differential pair connected in the debug mode.
  > A normal USB-C cable can not be used because they don't pass trough both CC1 and CC2.

  <img src="images/SWD over USB-C Pinout-01.png" width="600" alt="SWD over USB-C pinout"/>